 Interitus: Manifest Image Usage Statement

-While we hope to transition these images to human-made artwork, financial constraints have prevented commissions for now.
+While we hope to transition these images to human-made artwork in time, financial constraints have prevented commissions.
 As per our mission statement, we are committed to providing an exciting game to customers for an affordable price.
-We do not currently have the funds to replace these images without increasing the cost to customers.
+We do not currently have the funds to replace these images without increasing the cost.
 Our hope is that down the line, we can use a portion of our profits to commission artwork of future cards (or future printings of old cards).
 We are already in talks with some artists; we simply need to build funds in order to achieve that.

 Comments